REASON-6G/mATRIC/README.md

 # Description
 This repository host the mATRIC software implementation platform, an intelligent RAN controller developed under the REASON project to support multiple access technologies.
-REASON is Realising Enabling Architectures and Solutions for Open Networks.

 **The mATRIC platform supports the following capabilities:**